Cardiff Harlequins RFC: History

 In 1891, the Harlequins were told to leave their ground in Grangetown, as the site of the Harlequins' Ground was going to be constructed for a new road leading to the Clarence Bridge.
 They moved to a temporary home called St. Andrew's Cricket Field, which was located on North Road, on a field behind Nazareth House.
 After spending a season here, the club reached out for a new ground, and a replacement pitch was made available for the team by Lord Tredegar at Newport Road.
 Originally called the Cardiff Athletic Ground, the pitch became known as the Cardiff Harlequin Athletic Ground, a name it keeps to the present day.
-During the beginning of the 1894 season, Cardiff Harlequins merged with Cardiff AFC to form Cardiff Association Football and Harlequins' Athletic Club, often just referred to as Cardiff Association Football Club, leaving rugby behind and playing only association football at the Harlequins' Ground in Cardiff.
+During the beginning of the 1894/1895 season, Cardiff Harlequins merged with Cardiff AFC to form Cardiff Association Football and Harlequins' Athletic Club, often just referred to as Cardiff Association Football Club, leaving rugby behind and playing only association football at the Harlequins' Ground in Cardiff.
 They did continue to play rugby, but only on Wednesdays.
-However, they returned to playing rugby on a Saturday in late 1895 until dissolving in April 1897.
+However, they returned to playing rugby on Saturdays in late 1895 until dissolving in April 1897.